bayareala8s/training/non-technical/leadership/README.md

 2. **Describe a time when you had to give constructive feedback to a team member.
 How did you approach it, and what was the outcome?**

-Certainly!
 Here’s a structured example response to the question about giving constructive feedback to a team member:

 ---